Invasive Plants of the Illinois River Watershed

 Clematis terniflora

-Invasive Forbes
+Invasive Forbs

 Water Hemlock is poisonous to both humans and livestock.

-Water Hemlock
+Poison Hemlock

 Cicuta douglasii